 Payment, Cancellation and Course Changes

-- We are happy to accept cancellations up to 12 weeks before your course commences and we will refund any payments made prior to the course minus the deposit.
+- We are happy to accept cancellations up to 12 weeks before your selective course commences and we will refund any payments made prior to the course minus the deposit.
 If you need to cancel less than 12 weeks before the course starts, we will do our best to find a replacement and, if we succeed, any payments made prior to the course will be returned less the deposit.
 If we are unable to find a replacement, we reserve the right to charge the full fee for the year and collect via the agreed payment plan.

-- By paying the deposit and securing your place on a GEA course, you are committing to attend the course for its full duration, and are, as such, liable to pay the full course fees as outlined in the payment plan.
+- By paying the deposit and securing your place on a selective GEA course, you are committing to attend the course for its full duration, and are, as such, liable to pay the full course fees as outlined in the payment plan.
 If for any reason you decide to leave the course once it has commenced, you will still be liable for the full fees.
 In certain extreme circumstances, exceptions may be made at the discretion of the Golden Egg directors.

 - GEA course fees are payable as stated on the GEA website.
 Your continued participation in GEA is dependent on the continued payment of your monthly installment if you have chosen to pay this way rather than upfront and in full.
 If you fail to meet a monthly payment, you will be given 30 days notice to bring your account up to date.
 Failure to do so will result in cancellation of your place on your GEA course.
 GEA uses a debt collection agency for recovery of all outstanding monies; interest on overdue payments is charged at 2% above prevailing Bank of England rates.

 - We reserve the right to make changes to the advertised courses (including, but not limited to, venues, dates, workshop leaders and course content) for any reason at any time, but will endeavour to provide as much advance notice as possible.